johnfedoruk/bangular/aio/content/guide/glossary.md

 event listeners, pulling changed values from the screen, and updating application data values.

-Angular has a rich data-binding framework with a variety of data-binding operations and supporting declaration syntax.
+Bangular has a rich data-binding framework with a variety of data-binding operations and supporting declaration syntax.

  Read about the following forms of binding in the [Template Syntax](guide/template-syntax) page: